March 11, 2014

-I periodically post “most popular” lists of websites (and books) that I think educators might find useful.
-Of course, there are a number of ways to gauge “popularity.”
+I’ve been posting annual lists of The Most Popular (& Useful) Resources For Educators for a number of years.
+There are a number of ways to gauge “popularity.”
 I just view these lists as opportunities to check-out some new sites, and find it interesting to see which ones might be particularly “popular.”

 The Internet Map shows you the most popular websites in the world, and in each country.

-Here is how MSN.now describes itself:
+Here’s how Popular 50 describes itself: